Feature

 In Person

-APA guidelines recommend routine screening for TD before starting or changing DRBA treatment, monitoring for signs of TD at each visit, and conducting a structured TD assessment every 6 to 12 months, depending on risk, and if new or worsening movements are detected at any visit.14 As providers who are particularly attuned to establishing and maintaining relationships with patients and collaborating with the broader health care team, advanced practice practitioners can take a leading, proactive role in increasing routine screening practices.
+APA guidelines recommend routine screening for TD before starting or changing DRBA treatment, monitoring for signs of TD at each visit and conducting a structured TD assessment every 6 to 12 months, depending on risk, and if new or worsening movements are detected at any visit.14 As providers who are particularly attuned to establishing and maintaining relationships with patients and collaborating with the broader healthcare team, advanced practice practitioners can take a leading, proactive role in increasing routine screening practices.

 Screening can be done in any setting simply by observing the patient unobtrusively in their own environment for community practice or the waiting area as they make their way to the exam room.
 Once in the exam room, ask the patient to remove their shoes and socks to see any foot or toe movements, and observe the tongue at rest to identify changes in movement.
 To help reveal facial and leg movements, try physical or cognitive activation maneuvers or distraction techniques, such as having the patient tap each finger to their thumb rapidly or recite the names of the months.
-Finally, observe movements of the trunk, legs, and mouth during interactions.
+Finally, observe movements of the trunk, legs and mouth during interactions.
 In addition to these observations, consider the following two assessments that can be integrated into clinical encounters:

 • The MIND-TD questionnaire can help with semi-structured TD assessments at each visit and is intended to help guide an exam from initial screening.
-Consisting of two parts, it is designed to facilitate a dialogue about abnormal movements with patients at risk of TD and help guide next steps if TD is suspected.15
+Consisting of two parts, it is designed to facilitate a dialogue about abnormal movements with patients at risk of TD and help guide next steps if TD is suspected.16

 Via Telehealth